bhefter/justabase/README.md

 I also include some initial TypeScript files and utility styles that help get moving more quickly.

+[karma-typescript](https://github.com/monounity/karma-typescript) is also included for unit testing and a couple of simple test cases are used as an example.
+Tests are automatically run on build, but you can also run tests with a watcher by running `npm run test` from the project root directory.

 ## Installation
 Requires [NodeJS](https://nodejs.org).